Supporting family caregivers in West Hawaii since 1996

 Memory Care Roadmap for Family Caregivers

 This sixteen-page booklet contains a treasure trove of flow charts, screening tools, resources and guidance for family caregivers.
 If memory care is part of your life, this brochure could be very helpful to you!

 An eight-page booklet from the State of Hawaii which talks about normal aging vs. memory problems, and lists many resources in Hawaii. https://hawaiiadrc.org/Portals/_AgencySite/HADSSP/Booklet-Worried-About-Your-Memory-19-ENG.pdf

 Take Care of Yourself A six-page brochure from the Alzheimer's Association covering stress, finding help, accepting change, legal planning and more.

 Home Care for Persons with COVID-19 (State of Hawaii Dept. of Health):

 Scroll down to Guidance Documents

 Prepare to Care, a Planning Guide for Families (AARP):

 This very thorough 35-page brochure covers many topics: Start the Conversation; Form your Team; Find Support; Care for Yourself; and more.

-Use this link to join the survey:
+Use this link to register: